abeatrix/MagicalTrade/README.md

-# MagicalTrade
+# Magical Trade - WIP
-An online platform to trade Magic: The Gathering cards locally.
+An online platform (both web and mobile) to trade Magic: The Gathering cards locally.
+ Building it in React and React Native.